suzannejmatthews/PDC-Unplugged/content/activities/KitchenAnalogy.md

 ### Architecture Topics

-* Know Pipelines (Single vs. multicycle): Describe basic pipelining process (multiple instructions can execute at the same time), describe stages of instruction execution
+* Comprehend Pipelines (Basic Structure and Organization): Describe basic pipelining process (multiple instructions can execute at the same time), describe stages of instruction execution
 * Comprehend Cache organization Know the cache hierarchies, shared caches (as opposed to private caches) result in coherency and performance issues for software

 ### Programming Topics